HTML event handlers are those onxxx

 with a relative URL, inside an event handler attribute value, won't behave the same as in a native event handler

-The first two points alone might make one reevaluate the need for adding such event handlers at all.
+The first point alone (or the first two) might make one reevaluate the need for adding such event handlers at all.

 And if you're thinking about only implementing the property, think about what it brings compared to just having users call addEventListener()